Call Criminal Defense Attorney Rory Munns Now 401-573-2265

 Breathalyzer Refusal Laws in Rhode Island

 In most cases, the driver will not be charged with a DUI without the proof of a Breathalyzer, although this charge is left up to the discretion of the arresting officer.
+Refusing the test does not stop the state from filing a DUI charge against you.
+An officer can still build a DUI case using field sobriety tests, dashcam video, and observations of impairment.
+The refusal makes the state's DUI case harder, but it does not block it.

 Breathalyzer refusal is a civil offense if it is a first time offense.
 The case will be handled separately from the DUI charge (assuming that one is given) at the Rhode Island Traffic Tribunal.
 A first time DUI is labeled a misdemeanor by the state and is administered through the Rhode Island District Court system.